squid-cache/squid-cache.github.io/Technology/ProxyPac.rst

 == Overview ==

 Many modern User Agents implement a method of configuring proxy servers based on the Netscape-designed "proxy.pac" feature, also known as Automatic Proxy Configuration (APC).
-This utilises the JavaScript engine to provide administrators with a method of allowing the User Agent to selectively uses proxy servers based on certain criteria.
+This utilises the javascript engine to provide administrators with a method of allowing the User Agent to selectively uses proxy servers based on certain criteria.

 == Articles ==